THE ACADEMY AT SISTERS:

 - Individualized and Family Therapy: Individual treatment plans and 90 day assessments, personal special programs and goal work, and regular sessions including family.

-If you would like to talk about the various therapies we use and whether they might be a good fit for you daughter, please give us a call at 800-910-0412.
+If you would like to talk about the various therapies we use and whether a therapeutic boarding school for girls might be a good fit for you daughter, please give us a call at 800-910-0412